lst97/lst97-dev/src/app/(frontend)/components/games/typo-sync/components/3d/README.md

 ## Key Components

+- **Background Effects (`background/`):**
+  - **AnimatedGrid.tsx**
+    Renders a dynamic, animated grid background that responds to game state and timing.
+Uses instanced rendering for performance and provides visual rhythm cues.
-- **BackgroundEffect.tsx**
+  - **MorphingShapes.tsx**
-  Renders animated background effects that respond to player timing and accuracy, using custom shaders for visual feedback.
+    Displays two morphing 2D/3D shapes in the background that change form and position in response to player hits, using custom shaders for smooth morphing transitions and movement logic.
+  - **WaveHitEffect.tsx**
+    Creates animated wave effects in the background when the player hits notes, with different visual styles for sync and late hits.
+Uses custom shaders for ripple and color blending.

 - **PixelParticle.tsx**
   Represents individual 3D particles (pixel shards, fire, etc.) used in burst and break effects when notes are hit or missed.